 Estes Park is home to a large craft beverage scene with several fun spots to enjoy an adult beverage.
 From craft breweries, to beer gardens, wineries, and whiskey distilleries, take a moment to kick back and enjoy a few sips before heading back to work.

-For the whiskey lovers out there, stop by Elkins Tasting Room on Elkhorn Avenue to try award winning whiskey distilled right here at 7,522 feet, and don’t forget the newly opened Estes Park Distilling Company just down the street.
+For the whiskey lovers out there, stop by Elkins Tasting Room on Elkhorn Avenue to try award-winning whiskey distilled right here at 7,522 feet, and don’t forget the newly opened Estes Park Distilling Company just down the street.
 You also won’t want to miss the historic whiskey bar at The Stanley Hotel which houses a collection of more than 1,000 whiskeys, bourbons and scotches.

 Over the past decade, craft beer has become a big deal here in the Estes Valley, with several niche spots to enjoy a cold one.
 Experience one of Colorado’s original craft breweries at The Estes Park Brewery.
-Enjoy a laid back ambience and some excellent original beers at one of the town’s staples, Rock Cut Brewery, then take a trip down Highway 7 where you can find two local favorites, Lumpy Ridge Brewery and Avante Garde Aleworks, both offering delicious and creative brews.
+Enjoy a laid-back ambiance and some excellent original beers at one of the town’s staples, Rock Cut Brewery, then take a trip down Highway 7 where you can find two local favorites, Lumpy Ridge Brewery and Avante Garde Aleworks, both offering delicious and creative brews.
 You won’t want to miss The Barrell, a beer garden offering over 60 rotating craft beers on tap at a time as well as wine and cocktails.

 For the wine-lovers, try wine made locally from Colorado grapes at Snowy Peaks Winery.
 Offering several varieties from sweet to dry, you’re sure to find something you love.